GIRONA & COSTA BRAVA

 Since then it has been strategically important as the first major settlement across the Pyrenees.
 Both Charlemagne and Napoleon made capturing the city a key part of their plans to invade Spain.
 The city walls and winding streets of the old town are reminders of this impressive past.

 In Girona we carry out the bike fitting and have our welcome meeting.
-Afterwards we go to an excellent restaurant and taste some of the best local dishes in tapas style.
+Afterwards you can explore some of the excellent tapas bars in the city!

 Day 2 - Ter River & Begur

 We pass between fields of rice (which is used in the local paella) as we ride along quiet country lanes.
 Towards the end of the day, we get our first sight of the rocky and rugged Costa Brava (which literally translates as the 'Wild Coast').

 Our hotel in Begur is housed in a converted 17th century convent, this is a great place to relax, and is also within walking distance of the cove beach at Sa Riera.

 We ride on quiet roads through scenic countryside

 Another highlight of the ride is the town of Pals - which includes one of the best preserved Medieval centers in all of Spain.
 We stop there for lunch, giving you plenty of time to explore the beautiful narrow streets either by bike or on foot, and soak up the atmosphere of a place which has remained largely unchanged for hundreds of years.